 The first official game of cricket for players over the age of 60 was played at Brighton Victoria in 2003.
 The brainchild of John Hammer, the game featured cricket enthusiasts from north and south of the Yarra River.
-Success and publicity surrounding the game attracted interest by the Australian Cricket Society and a Victorian Country team leading to the formation of the Victorian Over 60s Cricket Association (VOSCA).
+Success and publicity surrounding the game attracted interest by the Australian Cricket Society and a Victorian Country team led to the formation of the Victorian Over 60s Cricket Association (VOSCA).

 Interest in veterans cricket saw the creation of new clubs Bayside, Essendon, Ringwood and Whitehorse all joining VOSCA.
 The organisation has continued to grow every year with 24 Over 60s clubs fielding teams on Sundays and mid-week in season 2019-20.
 Its playing rules are tailored for veteran cricketers with the emphasis on participation, fellowship and staying fit and healthy rather than a winning at all costs attitude.